-- You need to keep a calm demeanor as you know that you are already familiar with the entire syllabus, i.e, class 8th, 9th and 10th maths.
-All you need is to have a time management techniques and prioritising the topics to stress upon according to your strengths and weakness.
+- You need to keep a calm demeanour as you know that you are already familiar with the entire syllabus, i.e, class 8th, 9th and 10th maths.
+All you need is to have time management techniques and prioritizing the topics to stress upon according to your strengths and weakness.
 The only thing that you need to take care of while preparing is, time management skills by applying the right tricks on the topic.

-- Make a to-do list: When you start preparing for CAT, make sure you have to do list in front of you so that you can easily keep a track of the things you are carrying out.
-Study plan should be well versed and in accordance with your strengths and weaknesses so that you can chalk out the plan accordingly.
+- Make a to-do list: When you start preparing for CAT, make sure you have a to-do list in front of you so that you can easily keep a track of the things you are carrying out.
+The study plan should be well versed and in accordance with your strengths and weaknesses so that you can chalk out the plan accordingly.

 - Always go for quality study over quantity preparation: Don’t ever measure your preparation by the hours of preparation you did but do a quality analysis of the preparation – this will help the CAT aspirant the most.
 More important than solving 100s of questions every day from random topics, is to make sure whatever you are studying is of significant use.
 Quality studying over quantity preparation.

 It is really that simple, considering the fact that you give it all you have in one attempt.
-You will be able to take CAT only once a year.
-It is advisable for the CAT aspirants to take CAT examination in the first attempt itself, rather that waiting for the one whole year and estimating your abilities.
+You will be able to take the CAT only once a year.
+It is advisable for the CAT aspirants to take the CAT examination in the first attempt itself, rather than waiting for one whole year and estimating their abilities.
 You need not waste your precious one year and if you are thinking about weighing your strengths and weaknesses.
 For that, we have Mock CAT tests.